KikiBerg/Logos-vertex/TESTING.md

 * [BUGS](#bugs)

-Testing was ongoing throughout the entire build.
+Testing was ongoing throughout the entire process of building the project.
 I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.
-During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected. and were responsive on a variety of different screen sizes and devices.
+I used Chrome dev tools also to make sure and check responsivity on a variety of different screen sizes and devices.

 - - -